Autumn-Denny/sensor-garden/README.md

 # Overview
 The goal of this project is to produce a soil moisture logging system with both a hardware and software component.
 The hardware was created using an R3 Uno Elegoo, an ESP32, and a few Songhe capacitive soil moisture sensors.
 The web dashboard was developed with PHP, CSS, and HTML and is supported on the backend by MySQL and FastAPI.

+# Background

+Existing Soil Moisture Systems
+- Lab
+	Soil can be weighed before and after allowing the water to evaporate from it.
+This method requires removing soil and is difficult to use without precise equipment.
+- Aerial
+	UAVs equipped with multispectral and infrared cameras can determine soil water content.
+Aerial evaluation is only applicable to outdoor areas, and the plants we work with are houseplants.
+- Satellite
+	Satellite imagery can evaluate moisture levels based on crop conditions and return this information to an app.
+Again, this method would not work on the small scale of our inside plants.
+- Ground
+	The method of measuring soil water content most applicable to our project is the ground sensor.
+Tension sensors, gypsum blocks, gamma rays, neutron probes;
+These probes can be permanently embedded or temporarily placed, but they often require specialists to determine location, depth, and frequency of data collection.

+Obviously, none of the existing methods of checking soil moisture had the features we sought, so we needed to create our own cost-effective design that could easily be implemented on a small scale indoors.

 # Hardware
 ## Supplies Used
 - [Songhe soil sensors](https://www.amazon.com/dp/B07SYBSHGX?psc=1&ref=ppx_yo2ov_dt_b_product_details)